-Starbucks and Chipotle have some good news for workers about wages
+Starbucks and Chipotle have some good news for workers

 While wages in the U.S. have been slow to rise since the financial crisis, it looks like they are finally showing sustained signs of life.